Buying a house Making an offer on a house or flat

 - the property has been on the market for a while and no one else has made an offer recently.

 It's worth bearing in mind that many people find selling their home very emotional and you risk insulting or upsetting them if you go in too low.
 Before putting in that cheeky offer, think carefully about whether the saving is worth risking losing your dream home over - and whether you're being fair.

 Find out more: how to value a property - read our sellers' guide to understand how asking prices are calculated and whether the home you're viewing is worth the price tag

 When to offer the asking price (or more)

-If the property ticks all the boxes on your ‘needs and wishes’ list, it may be worth offering the asking price straight away - especially if you don’t intend to move again for several years.
+If the property ticks all the boxes on your ‘needs and wishes’ list and isn't overpriced, it may be worth offering the asking price straight away - especially if you don’t intend to move again for several years.

 In fact, in thriving property markets where bidding wars are common, it's more than likely you'll have to bid above the asking price to land your dream home, so make sure you factor this into your budget.

 Find out more: gazumping and sealed bids - tips on how to cope in competitive buying situations